Vegan Fig and Frangipane Tart

 Frangipane is a variation of soft, spreadable custard that bakers commonly use as a filling in tarts, galettes, and puff pastries.
 Frangipane is a mixture of butter, eggs, ground almonds and sugar.
 I created an egg-free frangipane for this recipe, and it turned out just as delicious!

-How to Store Fig and Frangipane Tart
+How to store Fig and Frangipane Tart

 The tart is best eaten on the day its baked, as the crust will lose its crispness the longer it’s left to wait.
 If you’re not eating it right away, you can store it for 2-3 days in an airtight container at room temperature.

-Can this Tart be Frozen
+Can this tart be frozen?

-Yes, you can freeze this tart, but as I’ve mentioned before, this tart is most delicious when it’s eaten fresh.
+Yes, you can freeze this tart, but as I’ve mentioned before, this tart is most delicious when it’s served fresh.
 If you’re going to freeze it, then wait for it to cool down completely after it’s been baked, then place it in a container or wrap in in cling film, and store in the freezer for up to a month.
 To thaw the Fig and Frangipane Tart, remove it from the freezer and leave out room temperature for around 4 hours, or until it’s thawed.
-If you’d like to serve the tart warm, then place it in the oven to bake at 180C for 10 minutes.
+If you’d like to serve the tart warm, then place it in the oven to bake at 180C for 10-15 minutes.

-Can I Use Store-Bought Shortcrust Pastry for this Tart
+Can I Use Store-Bought Shortcrust Pastry for this Tart?